uchicago-library/ldr_metadatastorage/README.md

 The ldr metadata storage offers a GET method on the collections endpoint in order to retrieve a list of all collections in the metadata storage.
 The ldr metadata storage guarantees that a GET request from this endpoint will give the consuming client an up-to-date list of collections available in the ldr metadata storage.

+- request: /collections
+- requestReceivedTimeStamp: [ISO-8601 date and time]
+- responseSentTimeStamp: [ISO-8601 date and time]
+- responseType: aggregate
+- response: contains items element and inside items an item element that contains a URI resolvable to a particular collection

 The ldr metadata storage also offers a POST method on the collections endpoint in order to allow clients to add new collections to the metadata storage.
 The ldr metadata storage guarantees that a POST request from this endpoint will add the inputted collection to the ldr metadata storage so long as the input obeys the following rules

 - collection title and identifier do not exist in the ldr metadata storage prior to submission of the POST request
 - There MUST be ONLY two dc:title elements
 - There MUST be ONLY one dc:description element
+- See Contract for POST submissions to the ldr metadata storage section for how to interpret these specific rules

 ### /collections/[collection identifier]